BritishGeologicalSurvey/ASSET/README.md

 Improvements for the future:
+- specification of starting date and time in manual mode
 - selection of one dispersion model only
 - implementation of NAME (reanalysis mode only unless usage of GFS data is implemented)
 - possibility to bypass REFIR and use all data from ESPs database and/or specify plume height and MER in input